 The Gates Cambridge Trust offers a substantial number of full scholarships (covering university and college fees, maintenance for a single student and a contribution towards the return airfare) for graduate study or for study for a second Bachelor's Degree as an Affiliated Student.
 Applicants from every country of the world, except the United Kingdom, are eligible to apply.
 Please consult the Gates website before writing your statement since the criteria for a Gates Scholarship are not purely academic.
+You are encouraged to contact the Director of Graduate Admissions for advice on whether to apply and what to include in your statement.

-(ii) Cambridge Commonwealth Trust and Cambridge Overseas Trust

-These Trusts offer both scholarships and bursaries.
+(ii) Cambridge Commonwealth Trust and Cambridge Overseas Trust These Trusts offer both scholarships and bursaries.
 Scholarships pay both fees and maintenance; bursaries are of lesser value.
 They are to enable overseas students of outstanding academic merit from overseas to study in Cambridge.